SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 Our investigation revolves around two core research questions:

-* Impact of Article Features: What is the relationship between specific article attributes (e.g., title length, multimedia usage) and the level of social interaction?
+* Impact of Article Features: Which factors significantly influence the popularity of online news?
+What is the relationship between specific article attributes (e.g., title length, multimedia usage) and the number of social interactions(popularity)?
 * Influence of Content Type and Distribution Channels: How do different content types (technology, entertainment, business) and distribution channels affect article popularity?

 ## Model Design and Algorithms